octo-technology/OpenTezos/docs/tezos-basics/introduction_to_smart_contract.md

 During the origination (deployment phase), a persistent memory space (called **storage**) is allocated to the smart contract.
 The initial state of the storage must be specified during the origination of the smart contract.

 The storage can be changed by invoking the smart contract which will apply its sequence of instructions.

-The storage can be seen as the result of all modifications (from the initial storage state to now).

 One can use the CLI provided by tezos to inspect the storage state of a smart contract.
 The only required parameter is the address of the smart contract.